QueryInbox

 Why it's hard to do manually

-• You have to read a large amount of page and query data before you can even form a hypothesis.
+• You have to inspect a lot of page-query combinations before you can even form a useful hypothesis.

 What a better workflow looks like

-• Find opportunity pages from real search performance, not from a blank content brainstorm.
+• Start from pages that already show real search behavior, not from a blank planning doc.

 How QueryInbox helps